gtrdp/ds2015/README.md

 # ds2015
 Distributed Inventory Systems for Retail Shops

+## How to
+To run this system follow these steps:
+1. Go to the server directory and run two LS (the LS will run on port 8079 and 8080):

+		$ node ls.js

+2. Run minimum 1 server.
+The system is able to run max 9 servers ranging from port 8081 to 8090:

+		$ node server.js

+3. Go to client folder and run the client.
+Follow the steps on the console.

+		$ node client.js

 ## To-do
 **Bugs**
 - warning: possible EventEmitter memory leak detected.
 11 end listeners added.
 Use emitter.setMaxListeners() to increase limit.
 [OK]